jakenotjacob/blog/2014-01-28-Git-on-the-Server.markdown

 on this flavor of GNU/Linux, you may need to make a few minor tweaks to the commands for them to suit your distribution.

+---

 Install git
 -----------
 `sudo yum install git`

+---

 The git user
 -------------------
 Create the user
 `sudo adduser git`

-Switch to the user.
+Switch to the user
 `sudo su git`

-Secure the git user's home folder from outside access `chmod g-w,o-w ~`
+Secure the git user's home folder from outside access
+`chmod g-w,o-w ~`

 Create the ssh directory skeleton, and set permissions.
  `cd ~ && mkdir .ssh`
  `chmod 700 ~/.ssh`

 Create the file where __ALL__ the developer's SSH keys will placed, and set it's permissions.
  `touch ~/.ssh/authorized_keys`
  `chmod 600 ~/.ssh/authorized_keys`

 Add in the the developer(s) public SSH keys, as they will be pushing code to the git user who holds the git repository.
  `echo /PATH/TO/YOUR/.ssh/id_rsa.pub >> /home/git/.ssh/authorized_keys"`

+---

 The git repository
 ------------------